nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 The maximum image size is set to 800 pixels on the longest side of the image, unless an increase in the size of an image is required to achieve the legibility of text rich images, see point 4 above, or other small detail.

-In those circumstances where this requirement conflicts with requirements for legibility, the Supplier is required to contact SPSM.
+In those circumstances where this requirement conflicts with requirements for legibility, the Supplier is required to contact the Ordering Agency.

 #### 2.7.2 Image editing

-Images are required to be captured exactly as they are in the scans or publisher files provided by SPSM.
+Images are required to be captured exactly as they are in the scans or publisher files provided by the Ordering Agency.
 There is generally no need for editing images to enhance them above the quality of the originals (e.g. cloning to smooth edge of images spanning over spread, enhancing bad scans or old photos with bad quality already in print, etc.).

 When whole sections or parts of text is placed on top of a background image, the text may need to be edited out of the background, if possible.
 However, no advanced restoration of lost image details are required.
 Note that if a publisher file is provided, images and text may have been placed in different layers and the image can be extracted without any text.

 ### 2.8 CSS

-Suppliers are required to include the standard `css` file issued by SPSM.
+Suppliers are required to include the standard `css` file issued by the Ordering Agency.
 The `css` file is required to be stored in a folder named _css_ and placed at the same level relative to the package document.

 The `<link>` element is required to be applied to the relevant content documents.

 ### 2.9 Fonts

-Fonts present in PDF source material must not be included in the EPUB, unless specifically indicated by SPSM.
+Fonts present in PDF source material must not be included in the EPUB, unless specifically indicated by the Ordering Agency.

-Suppliers must not include fonts in the EPUB unless requested otherwise by SPSM.
+Suppliers must not include fonts in the EPUB unless requested otherwise by the Ordering Agency.

 Fonts, when present, must be stored in a folder named _fonts_ and placed at the same level relative to the package document.

 ### 2.10 Javascript

-Javascript files requested by SPSM are required to be stored in a folder named _javascript_ and placed on the same level relative to the package document.
+Javascript files requested by the Ordering Agency are required to be stored in a folder named _javascript_ and placed on the same level relative to the package document.

 The `<script>` element is required to be applied to the relevant content documents.

-Suppliers must not include javascript files in the EPUB unless specifically instructed to do so by SPSM.
+Suppliers must not include javascript files in the EPUB unless specifically instructed to do so by the Ordering Agency.

 ### 2.11 Validation